pulumi/docs/content/blog/fargate-vs-ec2/index.md

 ## Fargate vs EC2 Pricing

 Ok, EC2 costs less than Fargate on a pure cost-of-compute basis.
 If my t3.medium ($0.0416/hr) can typically run 6-8 pods reliably, and this works out to under $0.01/hr per pod.
 Comparable Fargate pods (0.5 vCPU/1GB) cost about $0.025/hr each, so 2.5x.

-But we need headroom on EC2 and these pure compute comparisons don't account for the operational overhead of managing EC2 nodes.
-Also, maybe you are scaling up and down, or maybe the isolation is what you need.
+These calculations can change, based on how much headroom you need on EC2 and how many containers you can run on a give EC2 instance, but Fargate is just more expensive.
+Having that compute sitting around warm and ready to spin up fargate pods into likely costs AWS money and so it should be suprizing that Fargate is more expensive.

-Really, pure compute cost calculations are an insufficient metric for making this decision - you need to factor in your team's operational capacity, scaling patterns, and isolation requirements.
+But really, pure compute cost calculations are an insufficient metric for making this decision - you need to factor in your team's operational capacity, scaling patterns, and isolation requirements.

-Also, if Fargate makes sense because of your workload but the cost is a concern, then look into Fargate Spot instances, which can be up to 70% cheaper, but be aware that AWS can terminate them at any point to reclaim capacity.
+( Also, if Fargate makes sense because of your workload but the cost is a concern, then look into Fargate Spot instances, which can be up to 70% cheaper, but be aware that AWS can terminate them at any point to reclaim capacity. )

 ## Misconceptions About Fargate